Introduction to Secular Humanistic Judaism

 by David Abramovitz, Zev Katz, Susan Lerner, Karen Levy, Roz Usiskin, and Rabbi Sherwin T. Wine

-Providing background information for studying the early modern European roots of Secular Humanistic Judaism, this resource includes an historical survey, selected essays and texts from Yiddish literature in translation, a collection of Humanistic quotations, and an annotated bibliography.
+Providing background information for studying the early modern European roots of Secular Humanistic Judaism, this spiral bound photocopy of the publication by IISHJ includes an historical survey, selected essays and texts from Yiddish literature in translation, a collection of Humanistic quotations, and an annotated bibliography.